Buying Luxury Real Estate on Maui: Is It a Good Investment?

 Buyers approaching Maui ownership from a purely speculative perspective often misunderstand the market's long-term nature.

-In many cases, long-term alignment between lifestyle goals, operational sustainability, and ownership quality produces stronger overall outcomes than short-term return assumptions alone.
+In many cases, alignment between lifestyle goals, operational sustainability, and ownership quality produces stronger overall outcomes than short-term return assumptions alone.

-Lifestyle Utility, Ownership Flexibility, and Investment Alignment
+Lifestyle Utility, Ownership Flexibility & Investment Alignment

 • Seasonal ownership and second-home flexibility